FAQs

 What happens once I am an approved foster?

+- We will ask you to keep an eye on our website and social media to see if there are any pets you might like to foster.
 If you are interested in a specific pet, please read the pet’s full bio on our website.
 If you think the pet would be a suitable match for your household, please reach out to the coordinator listed and let them know.

 What if we cannot due a meet and greet?

-- Sometimes due to distance or other complications a meet and greet cannot be completed prior to drop-off.
+Sometimes due to distance or other complications a meet and greet cannot be completed prior to drop-off.

 Can I foster more than one animal at a time for PACT?